 With long staples, minimal dirt and a large micron, this should be easy to clean.
 Spinning will be another matter; there doesn’t seem to be any information online about this particular breed, although some pictures of Scottish Blackface appear similar.
 Just have to get on and spin some…

 Where does all the red go from the peel?
 Having been more successful with the betel nuts after an alkaline soak, I decided to try with pomegranates.
-A colleague had supplied me with heaps of peel, which were then dried off in the food drier; it’s getting cooler and damp at the moment, so I wanted to avoid the harvest going mouldy.
+A fair amount of peel was dried off in the food drier; it’s getting cooler and damp at the moment, so I wanted to avoid the harvest going mouldy.

 A jam jar was filled to about a third of the way up with dried peel broken into small pieces, then water was added to within an inch from the top (to allow for bubbling, etc.) and then a good spoonful of bicarb.
 The colour came out shyly over the first few hours, but after a while and with a bit of stirring….. treacle.